-- 1. Count your 4 hours per week of dissertation/research time toward your total. - 2.
-Document time that you happen to be working on internship-related tasks outside of the Monday to Friday, 8-5 time frame; - 3.
-Count professional development time (e.g., APA, other professional conferences or workshops, dissertation defense, job interviewing) toward your total internship hours;
+1. Count your 4 hours per week of dissertation/research time toward your total internship hours.

+2. Document time that you happen to be working on research, dissertation, and professional development-related tasks outside of the Monday to Friday, 8-5 time frame to count toward your total;

+3. Count professional development time (e.g., APA, other professional conferences or workshops, dissertation defense, job interviewing) toward your total;

-Finally, after working normal 8-hour days during the time you are in the agency and documenting hours as in (1)-(3) above, you may also count some approved research or professional development time performed during evenings or weekends, as necessary, to round out and complete the required 2000 hours.
-Therefore, you should enter in Titanium after-hours time spent on dissertation, research, job search, and similar professional development activities as "After Hours, Other" time.
+Therefore, you should enter in Titanium/Medicat all time spent on dissertation, research, job search, and similar professional development activities using the appropriate time codes.
 Again, please assure that at least 500 of your 2000 hours are direct service, meeting Utah's definition of "Mental Health Therapy" hours.